 Click Here to Email

 In mid-2019 we realized that it is far more effective to bring services to where the homeless are than to expect them to navigate all the various social service agencies on their own.
-We moved the Exit Homelessness program to the Sleep Center and partnered with Blue Mountain Action Council (BMAC) to expand onsite services.
-The "team" now includes a BMAC employee, our Peer Support Specialist and volunteers.
+We moved the Exit Homelessness program to the Sleep Center and expanded onsite services.

 Want to get involved?